2024-12-03

 --quantity "$QUANTITY" \

-!Many available through R-bundle-CRAN
+--output $OUTDIR/$QUANTITY.csvoptparse!Many available through R-bundle-CRAN module

 Not all packages are installed though

-Install packages in VSC_DATA
+Install packages in VSC_DATA directory

 Packages specific for R major version/cluster/architecture